nengo/nengo-spa/docs/dev-syntax.rst

 Types
 ^^^^^

-Types in Nengo SPA are defined by deriving from `nengo_spa.types.Type`.
+Types in NengoSPA are defined by deriving from `nengo_spa.types.Type`.
 Two types will be considered equal if their *name* attributes match (as long as *__eq__* is not overwritten).
 For more complex relationships, the *__gt__* method may be overwritten to specify a partial ordering.
 A call to